"Captaiiiinnnn... CAAAAAAAVEMAAAAAANNNNN!!!"Captain Caveman and the Teen Angels

 - Rummage Fail: Among other instances, Captain Caveman once stuffed Brenda into his fur and couldn't get her out.

-- Say My Name: Captain's trademark yell of his own name before his heroics to a point of bordering on In the Name of the Moon.
+- Say My Name: Captain's trademark yell of his own name before his heroics to a point of bordering on catching the culprit.

 The Captain Caveman segments on The Flintstone Comedy Show provide examples of: